-Updated to reflect the addition of Jung Pak's paper to this theme in July 2020.
+Updated to reflect the addition of Jung Pak's paper to this theme in July 2020 and Kurt W. Tong's paper to this theme in August 2020.

 East Asia has emerged as both a key engine of global economic growth and the region where U.S. and Chinese interests most clearly intersect.
 America’s longstanding role as the predominant military, diplomatic, and economic power across East Asia has in recent years come under challenge from a rising China.
 As Beijing’s power and influence have grown, so too have its ambitions.
 No longer content to merely protect its “core interests” on issues of sovereignty, political stability, and economic development, China now seeks to reshape the region.
 Beijing’s toolkit for incentivizing acquiescence to its aspirations for regional leadership includes both carrots and coercion.
 The ways China pursues its objectives in East Asia, and the ways the U.S. and regional states respond, will together have an outsized impact on the evolution of global politics and the international system.